warunsrk/Capstone_RetailSales_ABADS_B11/README.md

 ## Data Preparation

-1. **Data Loading**: Loaded the demographic, behavior, and campaign data from respective files.
+1. **Data Loading**: Loaded the demographic, behaviour, and campaign data from respective files.
 2. **Data Cleaning**:
    - Removed extra spaces in column names.
    - Converted the `Income` column to a numeric type.